hybrid-publishing-group/publishing-school/README.md

 ## Welcome

-Learn about professional hybrid digital and print publishing, using only free and open-source software
+Learn about professional hybrid publishing—digital and print—using only free and open-source software

 ### Year Zero

-Say goodbye to software applications and CMS legacy systems and start your publishing workflows afresh, with models using continuous intergration, mirco-services, real-time processing and crytographic IDs.
+Say goodbye to expensive and time-consuming legacy software applications and CMSs.
+Start your publishing workflows afresh, using technologies that employ—continuous intergration, mirco-services, real-time processing, crytographic IDs, encrypted documents, CDNs and APIs, revisioning, micro payments and evolving data structures.

+### Multi-format and Mobile-First

+Publish to multiple—formats, platforms and channels—old and new.
+Use single-source and multi-source content and data feeds.